Sujal-Patnaik/LordSinghalIsAlwaysSingle/README.md

 2. **Research Query Engine:** A built-in query system that pairs 30 complex analytical queries from a MariaDB database alongside pre-computed Machine Learning insights and data forecasts.

 ---
+##  Dataset Generation

+The data for this project has been fetched from the aqi.in website and the OpenAQ website using.
+First the data for all the cities was fetched from aqi.in and then the NULL values were filled using the data from the OpenAQ website.
+The data fetched for this project has been placed in the csv folder inside the data folder.
+All the data for individual cities have been placed inside teh individual_csv subfolder of the csv folder and the entire final dataset built using the data_handling.py has been saved in the final_merged_aqi_data.csv inside the merged subfolder of the csv folder.
+These data are already available and if it is needed to fetch the data again, the process is explained below:
+For the datahanlding part:
+  * Login into the OpenAQ website
+  * Generate an API key from there
+  * Copy and paste the API key inplace of "YOUR_API_KEY" in 7th line of data_handling.py
 ## 🧩 2.
 System Architecture

 ### Frontend (React + Vite)